 The Challenging Journey from High School to College: A Moment with Kognito’s Co-Founder Dr. Glenn Albright

-We met with Kognito’s Co-Founder and Director of Research, Dr. Glenn Albright, last week to discuss some topics on his mind . . .
+We met with Kognito’s Co-Founder, Dr. Glenn Albright, last week to discuss some topics on his mind . . .

 What’s currently a hot topic for you in the field of school mental health?

 Because I’m a college professor, spending much of my time around freshman, I’m thinking a lot about the transition they make from high school to college and how that transition is often very challenging for some.
 It’s a passionate subject for me and I’d like to somehow make that transition easier for them.
 For many young people, it’s the first time they’re away from home, pulled from the current emotional support system they’ve been used to, whether that support came from friends, home or school.
 They experience a whole new world in college, new people, new environments, new responsibilities.

 The stress of this transition can be many-fold.
 In addition to the normal stress most experience, some are bringing already-existing problems: depression, anxiety, eating disorders.
 They are entering college already struggling; into another environment which creates new stressors, and can exacerbate those that already exist.
 And due to the stigma surrounding depression and other mental health issues, many students suffer in isolation.
 We see studies that show up to 40% of college students report symptoms of depression that are serious enough that it interferes with their academic and social functioning.
 That’s a profound statistic!

 How can we prepare them better to make this transition?

 What if we could prepare them before they leave high school or empower parents to take some of the lead to support them better?
 Often parents don’t have a full understanding of what emotional hurdles their children will face in both leaving one environment and entering a completely new one.
 We buy clothes and other things for their new adventure but we , and we also need to prepare them emotionally.
 This means that we have to educate parents which includes addressing their own stereotypes and stigma.